 In the event that the General Assembly fails to appropriate the amount certified by the Retirement Systems, the Pension Code (40 ILCS 5/ et seq.) and the State Pension Funds Continuing Appropriation Act (40 ILCS 15/ et seq.) require payments to be made by the Comptroller and the Treasurer to the Retirement Systems in amounts sufficient to meet the requirements of the Statutory Funding Plan (as defined herein).
-See "-DETERMINATION OF EMPLOYER CONTRIBUTIONS-The Actuarial Valuation" below.
-Despite the continuing appropriation, the possibility still exists that the Retirement Systems will not receive the required contribution when due because there could be insufficient funds available in the State's General Funds.
+See "- DETERMINATION OF EMPLOYER CONTRIBUTIONS-The Actuarial Valuation" below.
+Despite the continuing appropriation, the possibility still exists that the Retirement Systems will not receive the required contribution when due if the funds available in the State's General Funds are insufficient to make such payments.
 If such funds are not available, the State could fail to meet its payment obligation or be forced to make such payment from another source.

-The Retirement Systems submit monthly payment requests to the Comptroller, but the Comptroller is not required to make monthly payments upon receipt of the requests.
-During Fiscal Year 2018, some delays in the monthly payments occurred.
-The annual payments for Fiscal Year 2018 were paid in full by the end of the Fiscal Year 2018 lapse period.
-Delays have also occurred in making monthly payments during Fiscal Year 2019.
-The State expects that any delayed payments for Fiscal Year 2019 will be made by the end of the Fiscal Year 2019 lapse period.
+With the exception of a portion of payments that are made to SERS with each payroll voucher, the Retirement Systems submit monthly payment requests to the Comptroller.
+The Comptroller is not required to make monthly payments upon receipt of such requests.
+During Fiscal Year 2019 and Fiscal Year 2020, some delays in the monthly payments occurred.
+The annual payments for Fiscal Year 2019 were paid in full by the end of the Fiscal Year 2019 and 2020 lapse periods.
+Delays also occurred in making monthly payments during Fiscal Year 2021.
+The State expects that any delayed payments for Fiscal Year 2021 will be made by the end of the Fiscal Year 2021 lapse period.
 If the full amount of Required Annual Statutory Contributions (as defined herein) is not paid in a timely manner, the Retirement Systems may be required to sell more assets than planned to pay benefits as they become due.
 Asset sales would reduce the amount of assets invested by the Retirement Systems and, as such, reduce the amount of investment income earned by the Retirement Systems in the future.
 For a description of the instances in which the Retirement Systems have been funded at less than the Actuarially Required Contribution (as defined herein) level, and the effect of a sale of the Retirement Systems' assets to pay benefits, see "-HISTORY OF CONTRIBUTIONS TO THE RETIREMENT SYSTEMS."